mpicek/reCNN_visual_prosthesis/README.md

 ## Run the best models

-To run the best models and see the results, run `python results.py`.
+To run an evaluation on the best models and see the results, run `python present_best_models.py --dataset_type both`.

+## Run experiments and generate figures

+Run `python experiments/experiments.py` to obtain information from experiments as well as generated graphs in img/ directory.

 ## Creating and running a sweep